Belvedere Community Centre (BCC)

 Belvedere Community Centre is overseen by a highly competent and experienced volunteer Committee of Management, which is elected each year at our Annual General Meeting.

-Vice President: Mandy Lake
+President: Mandy Lake

 Treasurer: Michelle Joost